-Police and Firefighters' Pension Fund - The pension funds account for assets held on behalf of former City employees.
+Police and Firefighters' Pension Fund - The pension funds account for assets held on behalf of former City employees the Pension Fund is a fiduciary type fund.

-Agency Funds - The agency funds account for tax revenue held or transferred by the City that is used to support the Corbin City School City and the Corbin Library City.
+Agency Funds - The agency funds account for tax revenue held or transferred by the City that is used to support the Corbin City School and the Corbin Library.
+By definition, the agency funds should net to zero and are not discretely presented.